ManviQ/Employee-Tracker/README.md

 To track the Employee Performance in a Coffee Shop by tracking their actions using a live camera tracking system.

 # Features
+- A fully operational Front-End GUI that is well integrated with the backend and allows for greater control over the model.
 - Uniquely identifies each person in the shop, staff will be distinct from the customers (Staff Facial Recognition yet to be implemented)
 - Identifies and tracks the position of objects such as cups
 - Counts the number of cups served by each staff member